Find a place to call home among the best neighborhoods in San Francisco for young professionals

 5. Be sure to consider Potrero Hill when looking for a neighborhood

-If you want to enjoy bright sunlight while the rest of San Fran is covered in fog, Potrero Hill is for you.
+If you want to enjoy bright sunlight while the rest of the Bay Area is covered in fog, Potrero Hill is for you.
 Both this distinction and being isolated by freeways and an industrial landscape, give the neighborhood its own pace and distinct feeling.
 It’s even home to the Crookedest Street in San Francisco.

 Even though the homes are well-cared for, that doesn’t mean the area is a boring suburb.
 In fact, it’s far from it.
 With a “come-as-you-are” vibe, you can find nightclubs and a wealth of restaurants around 18th Street.
 Bottom of the Hill is a popular music venue that features some of San Fran’s best bands and emerging talent.